 - Attacks that are judged to be minor in scope or short term in duration, and originate inside the University, will be validated and if confirmed, reported to the appropriate judicial representative after one warning from the Chief Information Security Officer.
 The warning to the source explains that they are in violation of the University's Acceptable Use of Information Technology Resources Policy, and are being given one chance to modify their behavior.
 If the initial attack is relatively more serious, yet still "minor", the warning is to be waived and a report made to the appropriate judicial representative.
 This is a judgment call to be made by the Chief Information Security Officer. - A judicial report will result in a permanent record of the attack, and a sanction(s) commensurate to the seriousness of the attack.
-The intent is to provide an opportunity for members of our community to learn that we take these matters seriously and will not overlook inappropriate and potentially damaging behavior.
-Repeated attacks will result in escalation to policy regarding incidents having long term and/or major damage.
+The intent is to provide an opportunity for members of our community to learn that we take these matters seriously and will not overlook inappropriate and potential.